 More often than not, filmmaking is all about improvisation.
 Experienced directors and department heads will always have a preference for crew members who are resourceful above all else.
-Being able to solve issues that present themselves in the spot is a highly sought-after quality in any crew member, but those who are able to anticipate the problems and have a readymade solution always stand above the rest.
-Whether you are a grip or not, it is always good to learn a new thing or two that could make an important difference for someone’s work on set.
+Being able to solve issues that present themselves in the spot is a sought-after quality in any crew member.
+However, those who are able to anticipate the problems and have a readymade solution always stand above the rest.
 Keep reading to learn 5 tips every grip and crew should know on set.

 5 Tips Every Film Grip Should Know